aliadelmahdi/Design-and-Verification-of-AMPA-AXI-UVM/README.md

 * **AXI4‑Lite**: simplified subset (no bursts), ideal for control/status registers.
 * **AXI4‑Stream**: unidirectional streaming with no address channel.

-**Common handshake**: every channel uses **VALID/READY** two‑way flow control.
-Transfers complete on a rising edge where both VALID and READY are asserted.
+**Common handshake**: every channel uses **valid/ready** two‑way flow control.
+Transfers complete on a rising edge where both valid and ready are asserted.

 ---